bdurand/support_table_cache/README.md

   end
 ```

-### Setting The Cache
+### Setting the Cache

 If you are in a Rails application, the `Rails.cache` will be used by default to cache records.
-Otherwise, you need to set the `ActiveSupport::Cache::CacheStore` to use.
+Otherwise, you need to set the `ActiveSupport::Cache::CacheStore` instance to use.

 ```ruby
 SupportTableCache.cache = ActiveSupport::Cache::MemoryStore.new
 ```

 You can also set a cache per class.
-You could do this, for instance, to set an in memory cache on models that are never changed to avoid a network round trip to the cache server.
+For instance, you can set an in-memory cache on models that are never changed to avoid a network round trip to the cache server.
 You can use the special value `:memory` to do this.

 ```ruby
   class MyModel < ApplicationRecord